D.C. Superior Court Training Presentation: Protection of Immigrant Crime Victims

 This document is the training manual developed by USCIS used by USCIS officials responsible for adjudicating Special Immigrant Juvenile Status (SIJS).

 Abusers often use the threat of immigration enforcement as a way to maintain power and control and to make victims less likely to seek protection.
 For this reason, it is important for advocates to understand how to: help immigrant survivors become aware of their rights; identify special immigration remedies for victims, including special VAWA provisions around confidentiality; and how to prepare […]

-The Three Prongs of VAWA Confidentiality Protections for Immigrant Victims of Domestic Violence, Sexual Assault, Human Trafficking and Other U Visa Criminal Activities VAWA confidentiality was designed to enhance protection for immigrant crime victims in several significant ways.
-It allows victims to confidentially file for immigration relief under by prohibiting government agencies (DHS, the Department […]
+The Three Prongs of VAWA Confidentiality and Courthouse Protections for Immigrant Victims of Domestic Violence, Sexual Assault, Human Trafficking and Other U Visa Criminal Activities (March 3, 2017) By: Leslye E. Orloff VAWA confidentiality was designed to enhance protection for immigrant crime victims in several significant ways.
+It allows victims to confidentially file for immigration relief […]

 NIWAP Newsletter • Benefits Comparison • October 2014 For the full newsletter click here!

 This memorandum serves to rescind the February 3, 2016, memorandum (“Revised Docketing Practices Relating to Certain EOIR Priority Cases”) and the March 24, 2015, memorandum (“Docketing Practices Relating to Unaccompanied Children Cases and Adults with Children Released on Alternatives to Detention Cases in Light of New Priorities”).